hongwai1920/Introduction-to-Linear-Regression/README.md

 We use it on Kaggle house prices for prediction.

 ## SVM Image Classifier
-We build SVM Image Classifier from scratch using solely numpy library.
+We build a multi-class SVM Image Classifier from scratch using solely numpy library.
 Then we test its performance on CIFAR-10 image dataset